herotechcourse/kotlin-lotto-precourse/README.md

 - `all` checks if all elements in a collection satisfy a given condition.
 It returns `true` if every element meets the condition, and `false` otherwise.
 - `in` checks if an element exists in a collection and returns a boolean result.
 - In IntelliJ IDEA, enabling "Reformat code on save" for all file types except Markdown ensures consistent formatting of source code.
+- Kotlin automatically generates setters for `var` properties.
+This simplifies code and reduces boilerplate.

 ## Considerations